 Ok, in Chiang Mai the airport is conveniently located centrally but it is not always the case.
 Anyway, it brings your travel time to about 5 hours, but most probably these are daytime hours.
 Why lose them if you can board an overnight bus from Bangkok to Chiang Mai, sleep all night through and arrive to your destination early in the morning?

-Yeah, we know that not all of you guys are able to sleep on the bus, yet there are definite huge pros in choosing a bus for almost every traveler.
+Yeah, we know that not all of you guys are able to sleep on the bus, yet there are definitely huge pros in choosing a bus for almost every traveler.
 Not yet convinced?
 So here are some more reasons to make you reconsider your attitude towards bus travel in Thailand and tips on how to travel Thailand by bus.